AllenInstitute/brspdata/README.md

 devtools::install_github("edelsonc/brspdata")
 ```

-## Licensing
-The license this source code is release under is TBD.

 ## Additional Details
 The source version of this package contains the code necessary to format the raw data downloaded from the [Allen Institute](http://human.brain-map.org/static/download) into the hosted `.rda` files.
 This code is located in `data-raw`.
-A `README.txt` is to follow.